kandekore/WordpressSharepointFetch/README.md

 You can download a copy of the plugin from here [this link.](https://wpsharepointfetch.wordpresswizard.net/)

-• You create the document in Word
+You create the document in Word

-• Download the .docx file and save as a .html document
+Download the .docx file and save as a .html document

-• Upload the the .html to share point
+Upload the the .html to SharePoint

-• Zip and upload the images folder to the plugin
+Zip and upload the images folder to the plugin

-• Add a shortcode on the page of where you want to display the doc
+Add a shortcode on the page of where you want to display the doc

 ## Testing